Diego de Prado Y Tobar, Henry N. Stevens (1855-1930), George F. Barwick (1853-1931), New light on the discovery of Australia 1930, nla.obj-233009801

 Recorded European visits to Australia before the arrival of Lieutenant James Cook on the 'Endeavour' in 1770 show no evidence of a Spanish fleet arriving here.
-A timeline of significant landings before and after Cook can be found at the Australia on the Map website, along with early maps, excerpts from journals, pictures and a bibliography for further reference.

 In about October 1606, Spaniard Luis Vaez de Torres sailed through the strait that now bears his name, between the northern tip of Cape York and New Guinea.
 He probably sighted the Australian mainland, but there is no evidence that he landed.

 His ship the 'San Pedro' was part of an expedition of 3 vessels commanded by Pedro Fernandez de Quiros, who had set out from Peru to discover "Terra Australis", and landed on the island now known as Vanuatu.
 The ships were separated and de Quiros turned around and sailed to Mexico, but Torres sailed on, went through the Strait and eventually landed in Manila.